Mayo Clinic Florida: Services

 A large variety of medical services a patient may need are available at Jacksonville's Mayo Clinic including doctor's visits, testing, surgery, organ transplants, emergency care and hospital care.
-Mayo also operates a primary care network with locations in Southside Jacksonville and Jacksonville Beach.
-In a 2008 examination of 5,453 United States hospitals, U.S. News & World Report ranked Mayo Clinic Jacksonville 23rd in adult specialization for rheumatology and 46th in adult specialization for gastrointestinal disorders.
+Mayo also operates a primary care network with locations in Southside Jacksonville, Jacksonville Beach, and St. Augustine, as well as a community engagement and research outreach facility in Downtown Jacksonville.

-In another U.S. News rating, the facility was rated as a Nationally Ranked Hospital in seven Adult Specialties, a Regionally Ranked Hospital – #1 in Florida and #1 in the Jacksonville metro area, and Rated High Performing in three Adult Specialties and nine Adult Procedures/Conditions.

 Rankings

+Mayo Clinic Florida has been ranked No.1 in the state of Florida and in the Jacksonville metro area as part of U.S. News & World Report’s “Best Hospitals” rankings.

 Facilities

 The three main buildings at the site are the Davis Building, the Mayo Building (including the hospital) and the Cannaday Building.
 Laboratory research is also conducted on Mayo's campus.
 Mayo's research is focused on cancer, neurological and neuro-degenerative diseases.
 The goal of this research is to bring the advances from laboratory research to patient care as quickly as possible.

 The campus also houses a Courtyard by Marriott.
-In addition, in September 2021 Mayo Clinic announced that a $70 million, 252-room Hilton Hotel will open on the Mayo Clinic Florida campus in 2024.
+In addition, in September 2021 Mayo Clinic announced that a $70 million, 252-room Hilton Hotel will open on the Mayo Clinic Florida campus in 2025.